 What is intussusception in children?

 Intussusception is a serious problem in the intestine.
-It occurs when one part of
+It occurs when 1 part of the

-the intestine slides inside another part.
-The intestine then folds into itself like
+intestine slides inside another part.
+The intestine then folds into itself like a

 from passing through the intestine.